-Stretham friends Christine O’Neil and Vicky Baddeley are launching, with the help of a £10,000 Big Lottery grant, a brand new friendship and dating agency.
+Stretham friends Christine O’Neil and Vicky Baddeley are launching a brand new friendship and dating agency.
+This is with the help of a welcome £10,000 Big Lottery grant.

-The service will be for adults aged 18 and over with learning disabilities and autism, who live in Cambridgeshire.
-Passionate that people with additional needs do not need to feel lonely, they have created a service to help people find friends and that special someone in a safe way without resorting to risky online dating.
+Passionate that people with additional needs do not need to feel lonely.
+This service helps people find friends and that special someone in a safe way without resorting to risky online dating.

 The agency, called Safe Soulmate, came about as result of long discussions on the subject of loneliness, as well as consultation with many adults who live in Cambridgeshire, to find out whether or not the service was needed.
 The answer was a resounding, yes please!

 Christine, who has a background in the learning disability sector, is passionate about filling the void in services that currently exists.
 She said, ‘As well as working alongside children with special needs, something I absolutely love, I am also a befriender.
 It was after talking to my befriendee about boyfriends, that I realised that there was nothing in this area to help people who have some kind of additional need to find suitable and safe relationships.’